TinyTapeout/caravel-breakout-pcb/README.md

 The ASIC board designs are based on the original breakout [published here](https://github.com/efabless/caravel_board/tree/main/hardware/caravel_breakout), optimised for single-sided surface mount assembly and ease of integration into other projects.

 Design files are in KiCad 6 format, custom library parts can be found in [this external repo](https://github.com/omerk/ok-kicad-libs).

+# PCBs sponsored by Aisler!

+Thanks [Aisler](https://aisler.net/) for sponsoring our PCB development.